Paranoid Pleasures

 persistent) is shadowed by a girl-child band saw (sweetly whiny, lovingly blended

-and EQ'd), in call-and-response: sounds like latchkey children, while Mama Blues is gone.
+and EQ'd), in call-and-response: latchkey trainee children, while Mama Blues is gone.

 persistent) is shadowed by a girl-child band saw (sweetly whiny, lovingly blended

-and EQ'd), in call-and-response: sounds like latchkey children, while Mama Blues is gone.
+and EQ'd), in call-and-response: latchkey trainee children, while Mama Blues is gone.

-Instruments and voices find Grime to be more of a midnight melting pot than, say, the customized rap of grime prince Dizzee Rascal's emblematic Boy in da Corner.
-Yet rebel Grime's tracks and ears usually get fed well enough, one way or another.
+Instruments and voices find Grime to be more of a low-budget midnight melting pot than, say, the customized rap of grime prince Dizzee Rascal's emblematic Boy in da Corner.
+Yet this cater-corner Grime's tracks and ears usually get fed well enough, one way or another.

 Especially by 18 juicy wheels of highway Plasticman's "Industrial Graft,"